 - Bring in the prebiotics, to feed the good bacteria: Think foods like asparagus, dandelion greens, Jerusalem artichoke, chicory, onions, leek and garlic.
 These contain natural, plant-based fibers, such as inulin and oligofructose and they act as fuel to feed the good bacteria in your gut, and stimulate the growth and activity of these bacteria.
 Prebiotic fibers appear to improve intestinal function and mineral absorption and may reduce gastrointestinal infections and have beneficial effects on your immune system.
 The prebiotic support for your good bacteria also helps lower your anxiety levels – so it’s a win-win for gut health.

 - Take probiotics: This good, live bacteria may prevent harmful bacteria from attaching to your gut lining and growing there.
 It can also destroy toxins released by certain bad bacteria that can make you sick.
 Meanwhile, probiotics send signals to your cells to nourish the mucus in your intestine, helping it act as a barrier against infections.
-I personally take Probiotic Forte, a 5-billion, 8-strain probiotic and a sporebiotic from Megasporebiotics.
+I personally take a sporebiotic from Megasporebiotics.